SkewedZeppelin/ProGuardDictionaryGenerator/README.md

-Used to generate dictionaries for ProGuard using characters from *all* Unicode planes.
-Attempts to open resulting files will bring your text editor/Java decompiler to a crawl, you've been warned.
+* Used to generate dictionaries for ProGuard using random unicode characters.

+* Attempts to open resulting files will bring your text editor/Java decompiler to a crawl, you've been warned.

+* Pass the "full" option to use characters from supplementary planes